Esteban Germán: Career

 In the through seasons, Germán played sparingly, appearing in a total of 50 games.

-On December 8, 2005, during the Winter Meetings, Germán was acquired by Kansas City from the Rangers for minor leaguer Fabio Castro.
+On December 8, 2005, during the Winter Meetings, Germán was acquired by the Kansas City Royals from the Rangers in exchange for minor leaguer Fabio Castro.
 In as a member of the Royals, Germán saw an increase in playing time and made an impression.
-In 106 games that season, he batted .326 with three home runs and 34 RBIs, while playing a range of positions which included all four infield positions, left field, center field, and designated hitter.
+In 106 games that season, he batted .326 with three home runs and 34 RBI, while playing a range of positions which included all four infield positions, left field, center field, and designated hitter.

-On March 13, 2009, Germán signed a minor league deal with the Chicago Cubs and was invited to spring training, but was released a month later.
+On March 13, 2009, Germán signed a minor league contract with the Chicago Cubs and was invited to spring training, but was released a month later.
 On April 8, 2009, the Rangers re-signed Germán to a minor league contract.

-On December 16, 2009, Germán, was outrighted off the 40 man roster to Triple-A. He would have his contract repurchased by the Rangers, and returned to the 40-man roster, in September 2010.
+On December 16, 2009, Germán, was outrighted off the 40 man roster to Triple-A. He would have his contract repurchased by the Texas Rangers, and returned to the 40-man roster, in September 2010.

-In 2011, he had 11 at-bats in 11 games for the Rangers, splitting his time in the field between second base and third base.
-He elected free agency on November 4.
+In 2011, Germán had 11 at-bats in 11 games for the Rangers, splitting his time in the field between second base and third base.
+On November 2, 2011, Germán was removed from the 40-man roster and sent outright to the Triple-A Oklahoma City RedHawks.
+He elected free agency two days later.

-Germán signed with the Saitama Seibu Lions in Japan on December 14, 2011.
+Germán signed with the Saitama Seibu Lions of Nippon Professional Baseball on December 14, 2011.

-Germán signed with the Orix Buffaloes in Japan for the 2014 season.
+Germán signed with the Orix Buffaloes of Nippon Professional Baseball for the 2014 season.